 Physical activity is an essential part of overall health and wellness, but the unfortunate truth is that exercising and sports always come with a certain degree of injury risk.
-There are many different possible injuries that can happen to your lower limbs, but a common one we treat here at Advanced Foot and Ankle is Achilles tendinitis.
+Many different possible injuries can happen to your lower limbs, but a common one we treat here at Advanced Foot and Ankle is Achilles tendinitis

 The Achilles Tendon

 Your body relies on a system of connective tissues to join everything together and promote movement.
 Muscles are connected to bones through tendons, which like elastic bands allow muscles to pull on the bones and make movement possible.
 The Achilles tendon is one of the most important tendons in your body; it makes up part of your calf muscle (the gastrocnemius) and connects this to your heel bone (calcaneus).

 This tendon is responsible for controlling the movement of your foot downwards in what's called plantar flexion, which involves the action of pointing your toes.
 The tendon is an important part of the biomechanics of walking – it acts to store energy during one leg's stride, releasing this energy for the next step.
 It helps to stabilize the back, legs, and feet during this movement.
 The Achilles also absorbs some of the force that is inflicted on your body from high-impact activities as well.

 With its pivotal placement and essential uses, it is not surprising that this powerful tendon can be implicated in several different types of injuries, most prominently Achilles tendinitis.
 This is an inflammatory condition that occurs when something triggers your immune system to attack the tendon.
 In other words, microtears in the tendon set off a cascade of events that cause irritation and pain, sometimes swelling and other symptoms depending on the type of Achilles tendinitis.